algogrit/blog.gauravagarwalr.com/content/posts/2018-10-04-starting-a-new-chapter.md

 </div>

-Taking all these above points into consideration and keeping the ever-changing wide technological landscape there is no reasonable way for one single human to [stay relevant](https://en.wikipedia.org/wiki/Red_Queen_hypothesis), alone!
+Taking all these above points into consideration and keeping the ever-changing wide technological landscape in perspective, there is no reasonable way for one single human to [stay relevant](https://en.wikipedia.org/wiki/Red_Queen_hypothesis), alone!

 We are social creatures not by design but through selection.
 We adapt and overcome challenges as a tribe and as a species.
 We get to enjoy this only through learning and sharing with each other.